Courtesy of Regent Seven Seas

 That’s not the case on all-inclusive cruises, which are typically a more luxurious offering.
 When you book an all-inclusive cruise, you pay for most everything upfront.
 The initial tab may be higher, but you avoid that feeling of being constantly nickeled and dimed.
 In that way, you’re freer to indulge.
 Here, we round up some of our favorite all-inclusive cruises where you needn’t worry about many, if any, extras.
 Lines mentioned below include gratuities and Wi-Fi except where noted.
 There is an extra charge for spa treatments and shore excursions on the cruises below, unless noted otherwise.

-On Regent Seven Seas Cruises’ five, fancy 490- to 750-passenger ships, nearly everything is covered by your cruise fare, from your in-suite minibar to business-class international airfare and shore excursions.
-Guests stay in roomy suites, sip premium wine and spirits, and enjoy fine dining at complimentary specialty restaurants, all amidst extravagant decor—parts of the Seven Seas Explorer, for example, are done up with Carrara marble and gold leaf.
+On Regent Seven Seas Cruises’ fancy 490- to 750-passenger ships, nearly everything is covered by your cruise fare, from your in-suite minibar to business-class international airfare and shore excursions.
+Guests stay in roomy suites, sip premium wine and spirits, and enjoy fine dining at complimentary specialty restaurants, all amid extravagant decor—parts of the Seven Seas Explorer, for example, are done up with Carrara marble and gold leaf.
 Also covered is a precruise night at a luxury hotel at your embarkation port.
 If you want to show off, you can pay extra for a $1,000 bottle of wine, but you won’t necessarily feel the need.

 Best inclusion: Regent’s shore excursions go well beyond the norm.
 You might do an open-air mud bath experience in Cartagena, Spain, or go whale-watching out of Juneau, Alaska.

 When luxury ocean line Crystal Cruises entered the European river cruise market in 2016, it decided to be both pampering and very inclusive with its floating hotels on the Rhine and Danube Rivers.
-All guests on the four identical, 106-passenger Crystal River ships enjoy river-view suites with butler service, free-flowing drinks, and over-the-top, locally-sourced cuisine.
+All guests on the four identical, 106-passenger Crystal river ships enjoy river-view suites with butler service, free-flowing drinks, and over-the-top, locally-sourced cuisine.
 Included shore excursions go beyond a typical walking tour—in Strasbourg, France, for instance, there’s a private after-hours tour and organ recital at the city’s Gothic cathedral.

 Best inclusion: Take a night off, lounge in your bathrobe, and have your butler deliver a juicy burger and perfect fries accompanied by a bottle of cabernet directly to your suite.